syncfusion-content/uwp-docs/uwp/TreeGrid/Data-Validation.md

 ### Customizing error icon

-You can customize the error icon by editing `TreeGridCell` control template.
-If you want to customize the error icon in expander column, you need to edit the control template of [TreeGridExpanderCell](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.TreeGridExpanderCell.html).
+You can customize the error icon by editing the `TreeGridCell` control template.If you want to customize the error icon in expander column, you need to edit the control template of [TreeGridExpanderCell](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.TreeGridExpanderCell.html).

 #### Change the shape of error icon